andersonopt/website/content/solutions/prospect.md

     icon: edit.svg
     details: Expedited new feature development from customer requests ensures users always have the tools they need
+  - benefit: Easy to Use
+    icon: star.svg
+    details: Anyone - not just GIS developers - can easily perform complex environmental analysis
   - benefit: Easily Identify Landowners
     icon: basic-plug.svg
     details: Identify landowners with the highest quality land, so that you don't